The Four Main Sources of Grants and Scholarships for College

 The federal government provides several types of military student aid to members of the U.S. Armed Forces and veterans.
 These include ROTC Scholarships, the Montgomery G.I.
 Bill, the Post-9/11 G.I.
 Bill, the Yellow Ribbon Program, U.S. Armed Forces Tuition Assistance (TA) and the Student Loan Repayment Program.

 If you aren’t eligible for federal grants, you can turn to federal loans.

-- The Direct Loan is strictly for students and is available for those who file the FAFSA and are attending college at least half time.
-During a five-year period, the majority of students can borrow a maximum of $31,000.
+- The Direct Loan is for those who file the FAFSA and are attending school at least half time.
+During a five-year period, students can borrow a maximum of $31,000.